JakeFuller/tic-tac-toe/README.md

 To-Do:

-- Add a start and restart button to activate the game
+- Add a restart button to replay same type of game
 - Add simple AI opponent capabilities
 - Add decision for Player Vs. Player or Player Vs. AI.
 - Add page elements for end of game